akselea/akselea/README.md

 ### <div align="center">Back-End Developer</div>

 <div align="center">Fresh graduate who have enthusiasm in Back-End Developer field.
 Have high curiosity and eager to learn new things.
-Specialized in Node.js and Python language and also database management system.</div>
+Specialized in Node.js and Python language, some Amazon Web Services tools, and also database management system.</div>

 ### <div align="center">Language and Tools</div>
 #### <div align="center">Main Languages & Tools</div>